 Alcohol is an organic compound, not to be confused with the kind you drink.
 Alcohol is used as a preservative, as well as a way to make products feel lighter and go on more smoothly.
 There are different kinds of alcohol, so pay attention to the names.

 Essential oils are compounds derived from plants.
 They’re commonly used in skin care as a fragrance.
 While essential oils have some excellent applications (and smell amazing!), for some people with sensitive skin may be more likely to have a negative reaction to them.

 Chemical sunscreens use chemical ingredients to create a barrier against the sun’s rays.
 They can easily be absorbed into skin and may disrupt natural hormone production as well as cause allergic reactions.
-The best and safest alternatives to chemical sunscreens is zinc oxide, which creates a physical barrier against UV rays.
+The best and safest alternatives to chemical sunscreens are zinc oxide based sunscreens, which create a physical barrier against UV rays.

 Exfoliants are ingredients that remove dead skin cells from the surface of your skin.
 Sometimes they’re physical (sugar, salt) and sometimes they’re chemical (glycolic acid, salicylic acid).
 For people with sensitive skin too much exfoliation can cause irritation or strip skin of its natural oils, so it’s better to leave these out of a skin care routine completely or only use sparingly.

 Skin Care Ingredients People with Oily Skin Should Avoid